dubey-mohit/eatonApplication/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Description

+To create the App I have followed the following steps.

+1. Create new App using ng new "app_name".

+2. Add the angular material using npm install angular/material.

+3. Add the boostrap using npm install bootstrap.

+4. Used Angular Material table to show the data in the table.

+5. Added routing to show dummy data on click of tabs, except the Resource tab.

+6. On click of Resource Tab the main window of web page opens.

+7. Used images to show the data in table.

+8. Made Header part fixed while scrolling the page.

+9. Added static data in the Header, beacuse same image was not available.